Signs of a Miscarriage

 Threatened Miscarriage

-This occurs when a woman notices vaginal bleeding within the first 20 weeks of pregnancy.
-She may also experience backache, abdominal aching or cramping.
+This occurs when someone notices vaginal bleeding within the first 20 weeks of pregnancy.
+They may also experience backache, abdominal aching or cramping.
 The cervix will appear closed upon vaginal inspection.
 The fetal heartbeat may be found via the ultrasound.
-Essentially, we treat this as a viable baby until we're concerned that there's no heartbeat.
+Essentially, we treat this as a viable pregnancy, until we're concerned that there's no ‘heartbeat’.

 Medical Treatment: Watch and wait, bed rest, possibly supplementing with progesterone and administering uterine muscle relaxants.

 Naturopathic Treatment: Watch and wait, assessing for stress, dehydration and malnutrition.
 UTIs should also be ruled out.
 Acupuncture may help to harmonize the different pathways in the body.
-In TCM terms, this is considered a kidney yang deficiency, and the uterus must be kept warm (think of warm foods, heat over the abdomen, stimulating the appropriate acupuncture points, etc.) Botanicals may also be introduced such as Viburnum opulus (Crampbark) and Dioscorea villosa (Wild Yam) as they are both uterine antispasmodics.
+In TCM terms, this is considered a kidney yang deficiency, and the uterus must be kept warm (think of warm foods, heat over the abdomen, stimulating the appropriate acupuncture points, etc.).

 Inevitable Miscarriage